-In My latest post “Speed up retouching workflow”, I have another suggestion on how you can optimise your time retouching photos.
+In My latest post “Speed up retouching workflow”.
+I have another suggestion on how you can optimise your time retouching photos.
 For this I would like to introduce you to Adobe Lightroom.
-When I first started digitally retouching photos, my trusted application was Adobe Photoshop.
-This has not changed at all, it is is still my “go to” whenever I think about editing a photo, but with time I have learnt a few handy photo retouching workarounds using other applications.
+When I first started retouching photos, my trusted application was Adobe Photoshop.
+This has not changed at all.
+It is is still my “go to” whenever I edit a photo.
+But with time I have learnt a few handy photo retouching workarounds using other applications.

 This is why I would like to talk about Adobe Lightroom.
-Like Photoshop it is an incredibly powerful photo editing tool, in certain instances it do the job a lot faster than Photoshop.
+Like Photoshop it is a powerful photo editing tool.
+In certain instances it do the job a lot faster than Photoshop.

-For example, there are instances that I receive retouching enquiries from photographers who have incorrectly set up their camera, and all their photos from a shoot are not correctly white balanced.
-If there are only one or two photos to correct, then there is no real difference if you use Photoshop or Lightroom for your digital editing.
+For example, there are times that I receive retouching enquiries from photographers who have not set up their camera.
+All their photos from a shoot are not correctly white balanced.
+If there are only one or two photos to correct.
+Then there is no real difference if you use Photoshop or Lightroom for your digital editing.

-It is when you have received a bulk set of say over 100 photos to adjust the colour balance, this is where in my mind Lightroom really wins for its speed of bulk photo editing.
+It is when you have received a bulk set of say over 100 photos to adjust the colour balance.
+This is where in my mind Lightroom wins for its speed of bulk photo editing.

-I will not go into all of the functionality of using Lightroom, here are a few of the basic steps to get started and import your photos that need editing into the application.
+I will not go into all the functionality of using Lightroom.
+Here are a few of the basic steps to get started and import your photos that need editing into the application.

-Make sure you have your retouching work in clearly labelled folders on your computer.
-I know it is tempting but I would avoid placing everything on the desktop, as this uses more RAM than if they were stored in your “photos” or “documents folder” for example.
+Make sure you have your retouching work in labelled folders on your computer.
+I know it is tempting but I would avoid placing everything on the desktop.
+As this uses more RAM than if you store in your “photos” or “documents folder” for example.

 Open Lightroom and click “import photos”.
 A new panel will open and you navigate to the folder or subfolder that you want to import.
 Once you have found the folder with the batch photos that need retouching, click “import”.

-Once the photos are imported you can then start the retouching.
+Once you import the photos, you can then start the retouching.
 On the top right bar you will see “Library”, click on “Develop” which is the next module.
 Once in develop mode, you can do the adjustments to the photo to get the correct colour balance.
 The “Develop” interface is very similar to when you open a RAW or DNG file in Photoshop.
 Below is an example of an incorrectly colour balanced photo.

-Lens correction can really enhance a photo, for example some lenses have peripheral distortion or vignetting.
+Lens correction can really enhance a photo.
+For example some lenses have peripheral distortion or vignetting.
 Clicking on lens correction can make a big difference to the edit.
-Another handy tool for retouching the photo is the Detail box, which includes the sharpness and noise reduction sliders.
+Another handy tool for retouching the photo is the detail box.
+This includes the sharpness and noise reduction sliders.
 Once you are happy with the enhanced photo you can export it.

-I would suggest you send your client one or two retouch samples for them to evaluate.
-With the client’s feedback, you can make a few adjustments if necessary to the photo and resend the retouch.
-Once the client is completely satisfied with the colour correction sample, you can then bulk apply the retouch to all the photos.
+I would suggest you send your client one or two retouch samples for them to check.
+With the client’s feedback.
+You can make a few adjustments if necessary to the photo and resend the retouch.
+Once the client is completely satisfied with the colour correction sample.
+You can then bulk apply the retouch to all the photos.

 Click on new preset and you will have the opportunity to give the new preset a name.

-Once you have named the preset, this retouch information will be saved as a develop presets.
-All the presets are stored on the left, all you need to do to edit the rest of the photos in the batch, is click on each of them and then click on the preset.
-You will see the photo automatically colour correct based on the settings you saved as a develop preset.
+Once you have named the preset, this retouch information is saved as a develop presets.
+All the presets are on the left side of the window.
+All you need to do to edit the rest of the photos in the batch, is click on each of them and then click on the preset.
+You will see the photo colour corrected based on the settings you saved as a develop preset.

-Alternatively you can select all the photos, this is done by clicking on the photo that has been retouched, and then navigating to “edit”, “select all”.
-You will see all the photos in the batch are subsequently highlighted.
+Or you can select all the photos, clicking on the already edited photo.
+And then navigating to “edit”, “select all”.
+You will see all the photos in the batch highlighted.
 With them all highlighted you can then press “Sync” on the bottom right.
-All the photos will be instantly retouched, the preset will be applied to all of the photos.
+All the photos will be retouched, the preset will be applied to all the photos.